Moon Fact Sheet: 40 per cent lunar missions in last 60 years failed, says NASA

 From 1958 to 2019, India as well as the US, the USSR (now Russia), Japan, the European Union, China and Israel launched different lunar missions -- from orbiters, landers and flyby (orbiting the Moon, landing on the Moon and flying by the Moon).

-The first mission to the Moon was planned by the US in August 17, 1958, but the launch of Pioneer 0 was unsuccessful.
+The first mission to the Moon was planned by the US on August 17, 1958, but the launch of Pioneer 0 was unsuccessful.

 The first successful mission to the Moon was Luna 1 by the USSR on January 4, 1959.
 It was also the first ''Moon flyby'' mission.
 The success had come only in the sixth mission.